Haroonhsa007/Djanog-Flowbit-TailwindCSS-Template/README.md

 ### Create a virtual environment ###

-First, you will need to install `virtualenv` if you don't have it yet.
+First, you will need to install `virtualenv` if you don"t have it yet.
 Its convenient to use virtual environments to keep your dependencies separate and organized.

 You can install it via pip: